News|Articles|February 12, 2026

 Large health care corporations control the American health care system.
 The 3 largest pharmacy benefit managers (PBMs) manage approximately 80% of prescription drug claims, and 3 prescription drug wholesalers control 98% of US drug distribution, according to a news release announcing the bill.
 These corporate entities are vertically integrated, meaning a lone company can own or control every part of the health care supply chain—from health insurance companies and PBMs to pharmacists and other health care professionals.1-3

-The Break Up Big Medicine Act aims to address these structural conflicts of interest, which allow companies to put profits over the interests of patients, taxpayers, employers, and independent providers.
+The Break Up Big Medicine Act aims to address these structural conflicts of interest, which allow companies to put profits over the interests of patients, taxpayers, employers, and independent providers, according to the release.
 If passed, the legislation would1,2:

-• Enable the Federal Trade Commission (FTC), Department of Health and Human Services, Department of Justice (DOJ), state attorneys general, and private parties to bring lawsuits against violators; and
+• Enable the Federal Trade Commission (FTC), Department of Health and Human Services, Department of Justice (DOJ), state attorneys general, and private parties to bring lawsuits against violators

 “Americans are paying more and more for health care while the quality of care gets worse and worse.
-In their quest to put profits over people, Big Pharma and the insurance companies continue to gobble up every independent health care provider and pharmacy they can find,” Senator Josh Hawley explained.
+In their quest to put profits over people, Big Pharma and the insurance companies continue to gobble up every independent health care provider and pharmacy they can find,” Hawley said in the news release.
 “Working Americans deserve better.
-This bipartisan legislation is a massive step towards making health care affordable for every American.”1
+This bipartisan legislation is a massive step toward making health care affordable for every American.”1

 REFERENCES